DkodaLabs/wasabi-solana/README.md

 ```bash
 wsb vault address <VAULT_ADDRESS>
 ```
-NOTE: the keypair passed to -k or -a must have the permission to init vaults.
+NOTE: the keypair passed to `-k/--keypair` or `-a/--authority` must have the permission to init vaults.
 If neither are passed the program will default to the default keypair found at `$XDG_CONFIG_HOME/solana/id.json`

 ## Create Market
 To create a market run: